gaurulchaudhary/credit-risk-modeling/README.md

 **Credit Risk Modeling Project**

 This project focuses on developing and evaluating machine learning models for credit risk assessment.
-The objective is to predict whether an applicant will be approved for credit based on historical data and several features such as demographic, financial, and transactional information.
+The objective is to predict whether an applicant will be approved for credit based on historical data and several features such as financial, and transactional information.

 Key Features: